sevauni/LangBot.NET/README.md

 ![ecample](https://user-images.githubusercontent.com/12978622/206853292-89438ea8-335a-4747-902c-12e786473076.PNG)

-This is a simple Telegram bot that sends a time when being restarted a new word with a usage example and a random picture.
+This is a simple Telegram bot that sends periodically a new word with a usage example and a random picture.
 It’s written in **.NET core 6.0** and uses
 + Entity Framework
 + SQLite